 Mia Valor was named in honor and remembrance of all those missing in action.
 Thank you to the Robert Irvine Foundation for sponsoring her!
 She is a feisty girl and we are sure that she will make us very proud!

 Reagan Valor was named after the USS Ronald Reagan, which is a Nimitz-class, nuclear-powered supercarrier in the service of the United States Navy.
 This supercarrier was named in honor of Ronald W. Reagan, president of the United States from 1981 to 1989.
-Reagan is smart and confident girl who will make a great partner for her future veteran.
+Reagan is smart and confident girl who is training to be the VSD Ambassador Dog!

 Norman D. Valor was named in honor of those who served on D-Day at the Normandy landings.
 He will grow up to help his forever veteran and remind all of us of the sacrifices made during WWII.